-See Figure 18.
-The rear shock absorber spring preload can be adjusted for the weight the motorcycle is to carry and has
+See Figure 12.
+The rear shock absorber spring preload can be adjusted for the weight the motorcycle is to carry and has five preload graduations.
+Notice the adjustment settings as you turn the collar.

 Adjustment

 Adjust both shock absorbers equally.
 Improper adjustment can adversely affect stability and handling, which could result in death or serious injury.
 (00036b)